jet/equinox/README.md

 - Designed not to invade application code; Domain tests can be written directly against your models without any need to use Equinox assemblies or constructs as part of writing those tests.
 - Encoding of events via `Equinox.UnionCodec` provides for pluggable encoding of events based on either:
     - Using a [versionable convention-based approach (using `Typeshape`'s `UnionContractEncoder` under the covers)](https://eiriktsarpalis.wordpress.com/2018/10/30/a-contract-pattern-for-schemaless-datastores/), providing for serializer-agnostic schema evolution with minimal boilerplate
-    - Also providing a hook using an explicitly coded pair of `encode` and `tryDecode` functions for when you need to customize
+    - optionally using an explicitly coded pair of `encode` and `tryDecode` functions for when you need to customize
 - Independent of the store used, Equinox provides for caching using the .NET `MemoryCache` to minimize roundtrips, latency and bandwidth / Request Charges by maintaining the folded state, without any explicit code within the Domain Model
 - Logging is both high performance and pluggable (using [Serilog](https://github.com/serilog/serilog) to your hosting context (we feed log info to Splunk and the metrics embedded in the LogEvent Properties to Prometheus; see relevant tests for examples)
 - Extracted from working software; currently used for all data storage within Jet's API gateway and Cart processing.